 - Sit ups

-When it comes to skating, you start out as a wRECkie, which is the first level of skating.
-As a wRECkie you learn all the basics of skating and it helps you get comfortable on your feet and in your skates to prepare you for the next level: Rookies.
+When it comes to skating, you start out as Fresh Meat, which is the first level of skating.
+In Fresh Meat class, you learn all the basics of skating and generally get comfortable in your skates to prepare you for the next level: Rookies.

-After our first lesson I woke up feeling tired and very sore, with muscles throbbing that I did not even know I had in both my legs and stomach.
-It was really tough going and it took a lot of will power and strength to go back the following week.
+After our first lesson, I woke up feeling tired and very sore, with sore muscles I did not even know I had in both my legs and stomach.

-Throughout your time as a wRECkie, you learn how to and are assessed on these aspects after your 10-weeks are over:
+Throughout your time in Fresh Meat, you learn how to and are assessed on these aspects after your 10-weeks are over: